 We advance this intent by providing three key ingredients:

-Financial support that community foundations use to make scholarships and to attract local donors with matching funds, thereby building new scholarship assets.
+Financial support that community foundations use to strengthen and expand their leadership roles in regional educational movements, as well as support to make scholarships and attract local donors with matching funds, thereby building new scholarship assets.

-Technical assistance that community foundations use to strengthen their capacity to convene and mobilize stakeholders, reaching out and building relationships with donors, supporting public awareness, and using community data to inform ongoing grantmaking.
+Technical assistance that community foundations use to strengthen their capacity to direct leadership toward strengthening their communities’ college-success culture, reaching out and building relationships with donors, supporting public awareness, and using community data to support their growing community leadership roles related to educational attainment.

 Research and evaluation based on collecting data about scholarship students to help community foundations (and their donors) track progress, assess impact, and generate lessons that can improve results.